MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/prospect-to-cash.md

 - Dynamics 365 for Sales Version 1612 (8.2.1.207) (DB 8.2.1.207) online.
 - Prospect to cash solution for Dynamics 365 for Sales, version 1.14.0.0 or later.

-### Install the Prospect to cash solution for Dynamics 365 for Sales
+### Install the Prospect to cash solution for Sales

 - Download [the Prospect to cash for Dynamics 365 for Sales solution package deployer zip](https://mbs.microsoft.com/customersource/Global/365Enterprise/downloads/product-releases/MD365FNOPENTProspectToCash) on CustomerSource.